ibm-cloud-docs/vpc/file_storage_vpc_mount_zos.md

    For more information, see [Additional mount command examples](https://www.ibm.com/docs/en/zos/2.4.0?topic=examples-additional-mount-command){: external}.

-4. To verify that the file share is succesfully mounted to z/OS, you can run command `df` to display the directory `/u/ibmuser/test`.
+4. To verify that the file share is successfully mounted to z/OS, you can run command `df` to display the directory `/u/ibmuser/test`.